All humanity is one undivided and indivisible family.

 🔗Our modern world provides constant, often stark, reminders of our interconnectedness, evoking both anxiety about shared vulnerabilities and hope in our capacity for collective action:

-• Global Crises: Events like pandemics or the international aid efforts following a significant earthquake starkly show how health, environmental, and safety issues cross borders, demanding global cooperation.
+• Global Crises: Events like pandemics or international aid efforts following a significant earthquake starkly demonstrate how health, environmental, and safety issues transcend borders, necessitating global cooperation.

-• Economic Interdependence: Recent global supply chain disruptions highlighted our mutual reliance; a bottleneck in one part of the world can cause shortages and economic ripples worldwide, demonstrating how deeply intertwined our economies are.
+• Economic Interdependence: Recent global supply chain disruptions have underscored our mutual reliance; a bottleneck in one part of the world can cause shortages and ripple effects worldwide, illustrating the profound interconnection of our economies.

 These complex examples underscore the practical reality and emotional weight behind Gandhi’s ethical vision of an interconnected human family.